Azure/mlops-v2/documentation/deployguides/deployguide_ado.md

 # Deployment Guide - Azure DevOps

-This document will guide you through deploying the MLOps V2 project generator and example project using only Azure DevOps to host source repositories and pipelines.
+This document will guide you through using the MLOps V2 project generator to deploy a single-environment ("Prod") demo project using only Azure DevOps to host source repositories and pipelines.
+See notes at the end for guidance on multi-environment MLOps and adapting the pattern to your use case.

 **Prerequisites:**
 - One or more Azure subscription(s) based on whether you are deploying Prod only or Prod and Dev environments